RLogik/whales/README.md

 ### Sequence of images ###

-The `<tag-sequence>` argument is a comma separated list of tag-names, representing a route from the service image to the desired tag name of the save image (if at all desired).
+The `<tag-sequence>` argument is a comma separated list of ‘tag’-names, representing a route from the initial image created by the service to the desired tag name of the save image (if saving is set).
-For example, suppose we have service called `boats-service` defined in [whales_setup/docker-compose.yml](whales_setup/docker-compose.yml) to build an image with the designation `whales:boats`.
+For example, suppose we have service called `boats-service` defined in [whales_setup/docker-compose.yml](whales_setup/docker-compose.yml) to build an image with the designation `whales-boats:build`.
 And suppose we have some testing processes,

 - pre-compilation